nantaletracy/nantaletracy/README.md

 During my time at Busitema University, I gained a comprehensive understanding of computer engineering principles, including hardware, software, and network systems.

-My coursework provided me with a strong foundation in programming languages, computer architecture, and data structures.
+My coursework gave me a strong foundation in programming languages, computer architecture, and data structures.

 Through my internship at RENU, I have the opportunity to apply my theoretical knowledge in a practical setting.

-Working alongside experienced professionals, I am going to develop skills in network administration, troubleshooting, and ensuring data security.
+Working alongside experienced professionals, I will develop skills in network administration, troubleshooting, and ensuring data security.

 My passion for networking and cybersecurity stems from a deep desire to contribute to creating secure and reliable communication infrastructures.